dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 The reason we hadn't originally proposed this is that we thought we needed to take action quickly to resolve the problem. `[Obsolete]` is really only suitable when you form a multi-year plan to remove an API, and people were having real problems right now.

 If the [workaround](#the-workaround) had not proven to be flawed, using `[Obsolete]` would have been the best option.
-But we are now back to thinking that we need to make WPF and Windows Forms types vanish from the main public-facing API as early as possible.
+But we are now back to thinking that we need to make WPF and Windows Forms types vanish from the main public-facing compile-time API as early as possible.

 ### Constraints